Tangerine-Community/Tangerine/docs/system-administrator/using-docker-compose.md

 - couchdb - database server for server
   - Data persisted at ./data/couchdb/data

+TODO: APK container.

+# Configuration

+Copy config.defaults.env to config.env and change T_HOST_NAME.

+# Testing

+At the moment you may login (user1/password - configurable in config.env) and browse groups - if you already have them.
+Group creation is probably not functioning at this point; same for Form editing.

 # Networking

 We originally used the older docker network for Tangerine, relying upon the --link property to bridge shared containers.